-Here's how to make sure you can keep watching SBS - or find our channels if you've lost them.
+SBS has four free-to-air television channels available to all Australians: SBS, SBS 2, NITV and Food Network.
+Here's how to make sure you can watch SBS, or find our channels if you've lost them.

-- The SBS DTV Signal around the country is being upgraded to provide more bandwidth for better quality pictures and sound as the final step in the move to digital-only TV.
-These changes will occur progressively in most regional areas of Australia from May to November 2015.
+Throughout 2015, the SBS DTV Signal around the country has been upgraded to provide more bandwidth for better quality pictures and sound as the final step in the move to digital-only TV.
+While all viewers will be able to experience better quality pictures and sound as a result, some may lose their SBS signal and will need to retune their digital TV, set-top box or digital TV recorder.

-- What do I need to do? – If you have lost the SBS signal, you will need to retune your TV.
+What do I need to do? – If you cannot find an SBS channel, or if you have lost the SBS signal, you will need to retune your TV

 It will take few minutes to do the re-scan.
 This will search for the channel and restore it in your Digital TV or receiver.